fractal13/rubiks-cube-solver/README.md

 # Rubik's Cube Solver

 This project provides a C++ application for solving a 3x3x3 Rubik's Cube.
-It features a robust cube representation, a comprehensive set of cube manipulation moves, and a solver capable of operating in both interactive and pipe-based modes.
+It features a robust cube representation, a comprehensive set of cube manipulation moves, and a solver.
+It is capable of operating in both interactive and pipe-based modes.

 ## Features

 *   **Rubik's Cube Representation:** A detailed internal representation of a 3x3x3 Rubik's Cube state.
 *   **Extensive Move Set:** Supports standard face rotations (U, L, F, R, B, D), their inverse (prime) counterparts, slice rotations (M, E, S), and whole-cube rotations (X, Y, Z).
-*   **Solving Algorithm:** Implements an algorithm to find a solution for a scrambled Rubik's Cube.
+*   **Solving Algorithm:** Implements classic search algorithms: tree or graph with BFS, DFS, A*, etc. to find a solution for a scrambled Rubik's Cube.
+*   **Partial Solution:** Custom goal states may be specified to search for partial solutions.
 *   **Interactive Mode:** Allows users to input moves one by one and observe the cube's state.
 *   **Pipe-based Mode:** Enables automated processing of cube states or move sequences from standard input, suitable for scripting or integration with other tools.